 The House of Prunier specialises in the art of ageing and blending, carefully source grapes directly from winegrowers and distillers all over Cognac, enabling them to select the best vintages from any cru.

-Jean Burnez, essentially the great grandfather of the current generation, blended a new product line.
-This new line symbolises the pinnacle of the Prunier range.
+Jean Burnez, essentially the great grandfather of the current generation, is responsible for blending this new product line.
+Prunier Très Vielle Grande Champagne Cognac symbolises the pinnacle of the Prunier range.
 Though the vast majority of the liquid is very old Cognac from humid and cool cellars, each master blender adds their own personal touch.
-Jean’s son, Claude developed a heavier style with greater emphasis on wood.
-While Claude’s son and current master blender Stéphane prefers a lighter, more modern style of Cognac with a greater focus on the Eaux de Vie.
+Jean’s son, Claude, developed a heavier style with greater emphasis on wood, while Claude’s son and current master blender, Stéphane, prefers a lighter, more modern style of Cognac with a greater focus on the Eaux de Vie.

 • Giving your Cognac a slight swirl will reveal notes of leather, candied fruits, walnuts and dark chocolate.

-With further inspection and more time, the bouquet of fragrances open further releasing hints of vanilla and tobacco.
+• With further inspection and more time, the bouquet of fragrances open further releasing hints of vanilla and tobacco.

-This gradually fades away into a long and pleasant finish.
+• This gradually fades away into a long and pleasant finish.

 As you can see from the tasting notes, this product is best enjoyed neat.
 Sip slowly to reveal a taste sensation, bespoke to the master blender.